 The Spectacle of the Carnival

 Influenced by the writings of Mikail Bakhtin’s Rabelais and his World and the theories of Guy DeBord’s Society of the Spectacle, artist Karin Fish examines society’s response to global and local questions.
-Their influence helps her to contextualize her subjects then objectify them through the lens of the carnival.
+The influence of their philosophies helps to contextualize her subjects while she objectifies them through the lens of the carnival.
 Her artwork creates space for the audience to question the status quo and disrupt the rhythm of the parade.
-Karin’s practice critiques society, politics and institutions as she observes the role of entitlement in the wealthy, institutions and individuals during the collapse of social norms and ecological deterioration.
+Karin’s practice critiques society, politics and institutions as she observes the role of entitlement, institutions and individuals during the collapse of social norms and ecological deterioration.

 Inspired by society